 - a.
 Work with the RCMP, ICBC, City staff, the School District and community policing volunteers to promote road safety for drivers and pedestrians through awareness initiatives such as Speed Watch and Cell Watch. - b.
 Work with the RCMP Crime Prevention Unit, ICBC and PSC Communications Subcommittee to promote and disseminate public education materials on road safety issues.
-Explore methods of disseminating this information through different channels including social media. - Work with Burnaby secondary school students to develop safety messages geared to their peers.

-2. Monitor the Federal process to legalize marijuana and potential impacts on policing and City bylaws.
+Explore methods of disseminating this information through different channels including social media. - c.
+Work with Burnaby secondary school students to develop safety messages geared to their peers. - 2.
+Monitor the Federal process to legalize marijuana and potential impacts on policing and City bylaws.

 - a.
 Request updates on the implementation of the Federal government's process to legalize marijuana. - b.
 Report on potential impacts of the legislation at the local level.
-Consider lessons learned from other jurisdictions such as Washington and Colorado.

-3. Continue to support ongoing community policing initiatives to prevent property crime.
+Consider lessons learned from other jurisdictions such as Washington and Colorado. - 3.
+Continue to support ongoing community policing initiatives to prevent property crime.

 - a.
 Work with the RCMP, City staff, Community Policing volunteers and community partners to support crime prevention programs such as Citizens Crime Watch, Business Watch and Block Watch. - b.
-Continue to disseminate community safety and crime prevention information through different channels including social media and community safety presentations on topics of interest. - c.
+Include information on the Business Watch Program with new or renewed Business Licenses. - c.
+Continue to disseminate community safety and crime prevention information through different channels including social media and community safety presentations on topics of interest. - d.
 Work with community partners to help distribute community safety and crime prevention information.

-4. Work with the Fire Department to increase the use of smoke detectors by all Burnaby residents.
+4. Work with the Fire Department to increase the use of smoke alarms by all Burnaby residents.

 a.
-Support the Fire Department in an awareness campaign to increase the use of smoke detectors in all Burnaby households.
-The campaign could include working collaboratively with an industry partner to acquire smoke detectors at a reasonable cost (possibly through a partnership with IAFF Local 323) and initiating a program to check for and install working smoke detectors.
+Support the Fire Department in an awareness campaign to increase the use of smoke alarms in all Burnaby households.
+The campaign could include working collaboratively with an industry partner to acquire smoke alarms at a reasonable cost (possibly through a partnership with IAFF Local 323) and initiating a program to check for and install working smoke alarms.
 In the near term, the Fire Department will focus on households that have the highest risk (e.g. households with at least one young child, an older adult, or a person with a disability, and rental housing areas).